anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-3-backend.md

   * Command line interface works with the new database
   * Flask API works with the new database
   * Executes queries for standard cases correctly
-  * The automated test suite passes (no additional tests are required) and has 50% coverage
+  * The automated test suite passes on `stearns` (no additional tests are required) and has 50% coverage
   * SQL data types match the types from the original dataset and/or are appropriate for the modified data from the dataset
 * Design:
   * Good separation of responsibilities.
 Some minor tweaks to class design could improve the code (i.e., tighter cohesion and/or looser coupling).